roosje/shallots/README.md

 <br>conda install gensim

 <i>Run it</i>
-<br>Be sure to already have crawled data in a mongodb
+<br>Be sure to already have crawled data in mongodb
 <br>Python shallots.py for preparing the data
 <br>Python index.py starting the dashboard